hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 cock and bull stories.
 And the Buddhist scriptures also are well preserved here in the ancient Magadhi dialect.
 From here the Buddhist religion spread to Burma, Siam, and other countries.
-The Ceylonese Buddhists recognise only Shâkyamuni mentioned in their scriptures and try to follow his precepts.
-They do not, like the people of Nepal, Sikkim, Bhutan, Ladak, China, and Japan, worship Shiva and do not know the worship with mystical Mantras of such goddesses as Târâ Devi and so forth.
+The Ceylonese Buddhists recognise only Shākyamuni mentioned in their scriptures and try to follow his precepts.
+They do not, like the people of Nepal, Sikkim, Bhutan, Ladak, China, and Japan, worship Shiva and do not know the worship with mystical Mantras of such goddesses as Tārā Devi and so forth.
 But they believe in possession by spirits and things of that sort.
-The Buddhists have now split into two schools, the Northern and the Southern; the Northern school calls itself the Mahâyâna, and the Southern school, comprising the Ceylonese, Burmese, Siamese, etc., Hinayâna.
-The Mahâyâna branch worships Buddha in name only; their real worship is of Tara Devi and of Avalokiteshwara (whom the Japanese, Chinese and Koreans call Wanyin); and there is much use of various cryptic rites and Mantras.
+The Buddhists have now split into two schools, the Northern and the Southern; the Northern school calls itself the Mahāyāna, and the Southern school, comprising the Ceylonese, Burmese, Siamese, etc., Hinayāna.
+The Mahāyāna branch worships Buddha in name only; their real worship is of Tara Devi and of Avalokiteshwara (whom the Japanese, Chinese and Koreans call Wanyin); and there is much use of various cryptic rites and Mantras.
 The Tibetans are the real demons of Shiva.